disq/galactic_tetris/README.md

 - `C` Up
 - `D` Right

+Game starts in demo/attract mode and will (badly) auto-play some games.
+During this time, the bottom row (when you're holding the device as intended) will light up.
+Use any of the A/B/C/D keys to stop the demo mode and start playing.

 Brightness is automatically taken care of using the light sensor.
 Use the 'Lux' buttons to adjust the brightness manually.

 Volume keys to manually decrease/increase speed or `Zzz` button to freeze the game.